IronReign/threadsample/README.md

-Here is a list of all of the articles that reference code from this sample app. https://developer.android.com/s/results?q=ThreadSample
+Here is a list of all of the articles that reference code from this sample app. https://developer.android.com/s/results?q=ThreadSample You can download the original source at the bottom of many of those pages.

-While learning about threading on Android, we were looking around for working code examples that showed the different ways of sharing information between threads and the documentation above extensively refers to this example.
+While learning about threading on Android, we were looking around for non-trivial working code examples that showed the different ways of controlling threads and sharing information between them, and the documentation above extensively refers to this example.

 ## Updating